az-digital/arizona-digital-cdn/README.md

-# Arizona Digital Review Site
+# Arizona Digital CDN

-This repository contains the CloudFormation template to deploy the infrastructure required to host the Arizona Digital review site over HTTPS.
+This repository contains the CloudFormation template to deploy the infrastructure required to host the Arizona Digital CDN over HTTPS.

 ## Manual Steps
 - Before initial deploy, you must create a certificate in ACM in the us-east-1 region